 food and cake at a luncheon to celebrate the honorees and the founding of PCOM.

-another at the Student and Alumni Mixer, another Founders’ Day tradition.
-PCOM faculty
+at the Student and Alumni Mixer, another Founders’ Day tradition.
+PCOM faculty and

-and staff joined students at the Manayunk Brewery for this opportunity to connect
+staff joined students at the Manayunk Brewery for this opportunity to connect with

 Pictured above-left: Anthony Wastella, Darlene A. Dunay, DO '83, President of Alumni